FernandoAiresCastello/TileGameLib/README.md

 **Disclaimers:**

 - This toolkit is under continuous development, therefore breaking changes in the public APIs may be introduced at any time without prior notice.
 Use at your own risk.
 - Only Microsoft Windows (7 and above) is currently supported.
-The projects are built using Visual Studio Community 2019.
+Most projects are built using Visual Studio Community 2019.
-- There is no compatibility or interoperability among the C++, C# and JS projects, they are completely independent.
+- There is no direct compatibility or interoperability among the projects, each project in this toolkit is completely independent.